-Tejasswi Prakash Opens Up About Her Eye Injury; Reveals She Was Approached For Bigg Boss 13
+Tejasswi Prakash Opens Up On Her Eye Injury; Reveals She Was Approached For Bigg Boss 13

 The Actress Is All Praise For Rohit Shetty

-About Rohit Shetty, Tejasswi said that he is an amazing host and person.
+About Rohit Shetty, Tejasswi said he is an amazing host and person.
 She added, "He was very concerned about my injury.
 I was the youngest contestant on the show and he didn't want me to leave the show and go with an injury."
 She also added that Rohit had advised her not to travel back to India with the injury, as the air pressure could aggravate it.

 Tejasswi Doesn’t Want To Do Bigg Boss

-Tejasswi also revealed that she was approached for Bigg Boss since last two-three years.
+Tejasswi also revealed that she was approached for Bigg Boss since the last two-three years.
 Even this year, the makers had approached her, but she didn't want to do it right now, as she has just come out of a reality show and didn't want to do another one.
 She might take it next year or some other time, but right now, she wants to do a fiction show.
-She also added that she has been getting lot of offers.
+She also added that she has been getting a lot of offers.

-Rohit Shetty Wraps-up KKK 10 Shoot
+Rohit Shetty Wraps Up KKK 10 Shoot

-Meanwhile, Rohit Shetty has wrapped-up the shoot of the stunt-based reality show.
+Meanwhile, Rohit Shetty has wrapped up the shoot of the stunt-based reality show.
 He shared a video and captioned it, "RAW and REAL No Computer Graphics..35 Days of hard work...Mentally and Physically Challenging...
 But that's exactly what makes KHATRON KE KHILADI so Special.
 This is Me...
 Signing Off from Bulgaria, Back to the Madness of Mumbai...getting into my next.
 Battlefield - SOORYAVANSHI #khatronkekhiladi10." - (sic)

 View this post on Instagram